thejessicafelts/thejessicafelts/README.md

 <div>
-  <strong>Welcome!</strong> My name is Jessica, and I am a Lead Software Engineer, with over a decade of professional experience.
-My expertise in Software Engineering and Accessibility Compliance has helped me effectively communicate with stakeholders to fulfill project requirements while maintaining a strong focus on the end user.
-A firm understanding of multiple languages, libraries, and frameworks, and experience working on multiple platforms, have served me well as I mentor and lead teams from project planning through deployment.
+  <strong>Welcome!</strong> My name is Jessica.
+I am a Software Engineer with over a decade of professional experience, complemented by an academic background in Neuroscience and Biomedical Sciences.
+My expertise spans all aspects of Software Engineering (applications, websites, ecommerce, etc.), Scientific Data Analysis, Data Visualization, and more, enabling me to effectively communicate within my project teams, and with stakeholders.
+With a firm understanding of multiple languages, libraries, and frameworks, and experience working on various platforms, I excel in mentoring and leading cross-functional teams from project planning through deployment.
+Furthermore, I maintain a commitment to User Accessibility and Data Privacy guidelines in all of my projects.
   <br/>
   <br/>
   <div align="center">